 Our platform is great at suggesting pricing information that is fair and accurate.
 Clients can post work orders based on the market price of labor in each geography given a specific skillset.
 I like to compare clients’ average hourly rates to market averages in each industry.
 This helps clients understand if their costs are too high or too low.

-We also look into the pay structure clients use, including: fixed rate, hourly, blended, and per-device.
+We also look into the pay structure clients use, including fixed rate, hourly, blended, and per-device.
 I then convert this information to see what is most effective for their technicians and cost effective for their business.
-One metric that indicates success is amount of time on site.
+One metric that indicates success is the amount of time on site.

 - How can clients ensure quality technicians are going onsite?